top of page

 Two or three series of studies of specific books of the Bible are offered each year.
-Each series consists of four or five sessions: for an in-person group in Synod Hall on consecutive Mondays, and on-line on consecutive Wednesdays.
+Each series consists of four or five sessions: for an in-person group in Synod Hall on consecutive Mondays, and on-line on consecutive Tuesdays.
 Both run from 5.30 for one hour.

 We attempt to understand each book both as an example of human-to-human communication and as a means through which God communicates to us today.
 In exploring the first theme, we seek to bring the book to life by answering questions such as: who wrote it; when; to whom; and why?
 These answers help to make the writing more relevant and intelligible to us, and thus more meaningful as the Word of God.